JuliaAI/MLJScientificTypes.jl/docs/src/index.md

 schema(Xfixed).scitypes
 ```

-Note that, as it encountered missing values in `height` it coerced the type to `Union{Missing,Continuous}`.
+Note that, as it encountered missing values in `height` it coerced the type to
+`Union{Missing,Continuous}` and a warning is issued (to avoid such warnings,
+coerce to `Union{Missing,T}` where appropriate)

-One can also make a replacement based on existing scientific type, instead of feature name:
+One can also make a replacement based on existing scientific type, instead of
+feature name:

 ```@example 2
 X  = (x = [1, 2, 3],